Procedure: Academic programs and courses accreditation

 - in conflict with existing and historical alpha codes

-- An outcome will be provided within 14 days of a request being received, unless further information is required.
+- An outcome is provided within 14 days of a request being received, unless further information is required.

 - 4000-level course codes are used only for courses that are components of honours years, with learning outcomes at a minimum AQF Level 8.